EverythingMe/meduza/README.md

 ## Using the Python API

+The Python library for meduza can be found at https://github.com/EverythingMe/meduza-py

 This is an example usage of the python API to create, get, update and delete users based on a generated model.

 #### First of all, let's assume our schema is as follows: